rabdumalikov/self-driving-donkey-car/README.md

   https://user-images.githubusercontent.com/29214569/151705186-0a6cb852-ce32-41c2-b32c-a0cdb7f270fb.mp4

-* Our car tends to be stuck during right turns, so during the right turns we increase the throttle for a short time.
+* Our car tends to be stuck during right turns, so when our car turns to the right we increase the throttle for a short time.

 ### How did we collect data?
 At first, we tried to collect data properly by pressing the correct state before turning.
 This approach didn't work because of human error, and as a result, the data was inconsistent.
 Afterward, we wrote a script that consistently put behavior states based on steering angle value.